+The story about recycling and the NGO that is changing the world.
 This was the third time in a month where citizens went out with their placards demanding the resignation of Environment Minister Mohammad Machnouk and a final solution of the waste management crisis.

 Marie-Joe Noon, project coordinator in the local NGO Baldati explains that Lebanon has been living without a President for almost 2 years now which leads to several drawbacks, especially in the decision making process.

 So after the expiration of the contract between the main waste-management company, Sukleen and the Lebanese government a compromise was unable to be reached between the two sides.